 Posts from ‘Sporty/Performance Cars’

-By Don Sikora II
+by Don Sikora II

-Note: The following story was excerpted from the December 2016 issue of Collectible Automobile magazine.
+Note: The following story was excerpted from the April 2017 issue of Collectible Automobile magazine.

 Class: Sporty/Performance Car

-Fuel Used: 8.2 gallons
+Fuel used: 16.0 gallons